 GATs (Group Activity Tickets) are prepaid discount tickets generally offered through an employer or some other organization.
 The theaters participate in those programs to get cash in anticipation of a future movie-goer.
 Some are for specific theater chains, a few can be used at multiple theaters.
 GATs are generally restricted in the same way as passes, but are usually allowed for low-attendance shows.

-The "Gift Certificate, (book, card)" could include GATs or it could be a gift certificate package depending on where it's purchased.
-If the gift comes from a theater, it usually contains certificates for tickets or that can be used like cash in exchange for tickets or concessions.
+The "Gift Certificate, (book, card)" could include GATs or it could be a gift certificate package or card depending on where it's purchased.
+If the gift comes from a theater, it usually can be used like cash in exchange for tickets or concessions.
 As a rule (again depending on the theater) gift certificates/cards are accepted without restriction because they are treated like money.

 - Why list films before they open?!